JialingYu/AI-for-Trading/Neural network/readme.md

 -back propagation: minimize the cost function using gradient descent to adjust the weights of each perceptron

 Here is [a notebook using neural network to predict student's admission to graduate school](notebooks/StudentAdmissions.ipynb)

+### training the neural network
+To prevent underfitting and overfitting, we can use the early stop algorithm to train the neural network, i.e., we stop the training when the testing error stop decreasing and start to increase.